Lewis Hamilton wins Chinese Grand Prix

 After Vettel's impressive win at the Australian Grand Prix last month, hopes were high for an Shanghai shootout between the pair.

-But the combination of an eventful start that saw two crashes near the middle of the field and Ferrari's decision to pit Vettel early on eventually allowed Hamilton to take the race with relative ease.
+But the combination of an eventful start, that saw two crashes in the middle of the field, and Ferrari's decision to pit Vettel early eventually allowed Hamilton to take the race with relative ease.

+Max Verstappen of Red Bull claimed third ahead of teammate Daniel Ricciardo and Kimi Raikkonen in the second Ferrari.

+Vettel had started from second but pitted to switch to soft tires after the virtual safety car was deployed when Lance Stroll of Williams crashed.

 More to follow ...